 3.1 Comfort

 Comfort should always be a top priority when it comes to footwear.
-The lacing technique you choose can greatly impact the overall comfort of your shoes.
-Factors like the width of your feet, arch support, and any existing foot conditions should be taken into account.
+The lacing technique you choose can significantly impact the overall comfort of your shoes.
+Factors like the width of your feet, arch support, and existing foot conditions should be considered.
 Some individuals find that crossed laces provide a more secure and snug fit, while others prefer the simplicity and flexibility of straight laces.

 3.2 Safety